JNRowe/jnrowe.github.io/thoughts/metro_city.rst

 I would not want to be linked to them through work or social circles.

 However, the end result was really neat even on the smaller canvas it has to live on.
-Seeing that level of vitriolic rage isn’t fun, but realising that much of it is vented in to nowhere does soften it a little.
+Seeing that level of vitriolic rage is not fun, but realising that much of it is vented in to nowhere does soften it a little.

 .. sidebar:: Alternative mappings